 Chicken and Seasoning:

-Preheat oven to 400°F. Lightly grease of a 9x13 inch baking dish with a few tablespoons of olive oil.
+- First, preheat the oven to 400°F. Then, lightly grease a 9x13 inch baking dish with a few tablespoons of olive oil.